Anuj3366/E-Commerce-Website/README.md

    git clone https://github.com/Anuj3366/E-Commerce-Website.git
    ```

-2. Import the provided SQL database schema into your MySQL server.

-3. Configure the database connection settings in `config.php`.

-4. Upload the project files to your web server.

 ## Usage
 1. Open the E-Commerce Website in your web browser.

 2. Browse the product catalogue, search for items, and add them to your shopping cart.

-3. Create or log in to your user account to manage your profile and track orders.

-4. Proceed to checkout, select a payment method, and complete your purchase.
+3. Proceed to checkout, review your cart, and finalize your order.

 ## License
 This project was made and designed by Anuj Garg, and he holds all the rights to it.